 The Center For Humane Technology has a free course to equip people working in the tech industry with the tools needed to make a shift towards creating technology that serves us and allows us to meet the challenges we face as a planet, rather than accelerate them.
 As I’ve written before, Big Tech really needs to stand up to the plate.
 I’ve signed up and feel very motivated to know that there are others out there prioritising values over metrics. – Foundations of Humane Technology

 Have you noticed over the years that you have started to feel more and more guilty about spending time “unproductively”?
 Let go of the guilt, avoid burnout and enjoy your life!
+This one went straight into my list of tools for a sustainable life.
 I wish I had read this a year ago! – Laziness Does Not Exist by Devon Price

 This is one of my all-time favourite books, which I first read when a friend and I had a little book club together.
 It will astound and spook you how a book written in 1909(!) could be so on point about a future lived in isolation where all bodily and spiritual needs are met by an omnipotent machine and socializing happens via some sort of video messaging.
 When people interact, they endlessly discuss “secondhand ideas” and the world outside the machine is said to have unbreathable air.
 Even before COVID this was on point about the internet and social media.
 As time goes by it only gets more accurate! 😮 – The Machine Stops by E.M Forster